 The remaining of this article is organised as follows.
 Section 2 introduces the model used in this article.
-Section 3 presents the results obtained as concerns the effect of the "second dividend" of a carbon tax and its intergenerational redistributive empirical implications.
+Section 3 presents the results obtained as concerns the respective effects on growth and intertemporal welfare of a rising share of renewables in the energy mix and of a fully recycled carbon tax.
 Section 4 concludes by raising about some policy implications.

-2 Assessing the aggregate, dynamic and intergenerational impact of a recycled environmental tax
+2 Assessing the aggregate and intergenerational impacts of developing renewables and recycling a carbon tax